 How is the curriculum organized?

-A case study and discussion-driven curriculum, presented and facilitated by national and local afterschool and summer learning leaders, covers topics such as best-practices program design, program assessment and evaluation, equitable and trauma-informed relationship building skills, arts-integration, and leadership styles.
+The SCALE curriculum, presented and facilitated by national and local afterschool and summer learning leaders, covers topics such as best-practices program design, program assessment and evaluation, equitable and trauma-informed relationship building skills, arts-integration, and leadership styles.
 The program is directed by Amy Keely, a leader for two decades in the field of afterschool and summer learning.
 The curriculum was developed in partnership with a national advisory committee, chaired by Dr. Terry Peterson and including experts from the Afterschool Alliance, South Carolina Afterschool Alliance, multiple school districts, and outstanding local programs.
-A lead facilitator, Ron Fairchild, President and CEO of Smarter Learning Group, ties all of the learnings together and works closely with Fellows during the year to help them develop their individual policy plans.
-Participant fellows will receive a number of continuing education hours for their participation.
+A lead facilitator, Ron Fairchild, President and CEO of Smarter Learning Group, ties all of the learnings together and works closely with Fellows during the year to help them develop their individual SCALE Up Project plans.
+Participant fellows will receive continuing education hours for their participation.

 What is the cost?

 Through the support of the South Carolina Department of Education and utilization of American Rescue Plan funding, the South Carolina Afterschool Leaders Empowered program is offered free of charge to participants.
-This includes expenses associated with travel to Greenville and Furman, lodging and meals, and field trip participation.
-Where necessary, a stipend will go be provided to the Fellow or the Fellow’s employer to compensate for days away from work.
+This includes expenses associated with travel to Greenville and Furman, lodging and meals, and learning journey participation.

 How do I apply?

 Applications for the second cohort are now closed.
 Each application must be accompanied by a letter of support from the applicant’s supervisor, indicating their willingness to improve their organization’s practices and to support the fellow’s time and intellectual commitment to this project.
 SCALE fellows will be notified December 9.